It's Playtime - finally!

 After much contemplation, I decided to name him Giovanni as it sounded both distinguished and adventurous.
 I filled out his official Certificate of Adoption and he went off to live happily in his new home with the lovely Debbie Crothers where he can eat all the brussel sprouts and finger nails his little heart desires.

-If you'd like to adopt one of your very own, the #👹bogmonsters are now in a breeding program and beginning to multiply.
-In the meantime, here's a few more pics of Giovanni in his natural carnivorous habitat.
+If you'd like to adopt one of your very own, #👹bogmonsters are now in a breeding program and beginning to multiply.
+Here's a few more pics of Giovanni and his friends in their natural carnivorous habitat.

 Latest posts by Rachel Weaver (see all)